olegkrivtsov/using-zf3-book-samples/roledemo/README.md

-User Demo Sample
+Role Demo Sample
 ==================================================

-This sample is based on *Hello World* sample.
+This sample is based on *User Demo* sample.
 It shows how to:

- * Create a new module named User
- * Create User entity
- * Implement user authentication (with login and password)
+ * Implement roles and permissions in your website
- * Implement access filter to restrict access to certain pages to authenticated users only
- * Implement user management UI
- * Init main menu items differently based on whether the current user is logged in or not
+ * Organize roles in database into an hierarchy
+ * Use Zend\Permissions\Rbac component to implement role-based access control
+ * Use dynamic assertions to implement complex access control rules

 ## Installation